Porto Velho Rondonia, Brazil Travel Guide

 The Amazonian landscape lends itself to river and forest exploration.

 Formal, marked trails are fewer within the city.
-Guided excursions into national forests offer various difficulty levels.
+Guided excursions into national forests provide different levels of difficulty.

 Short, accessible paths for flora and fauna observation, suitable for most fitness levels.

-Multi-hour or multi-day expeditions into denser forest, needing good physical condition and a skilled guide.
+Multi-an hour or so multi-day expeditions into denser forest, needing good physical condition and a skilled guide.

 Always hire experienced, licensed guides for the jungle trekking.
 This confirms your safety and yields valuable insights into the ecosystem.
 Never venture into the jungle alone.